Political unrest deepens plight of Yemen children

 Yemen will hold an election on February 21 to replace President Ali Abdullah Saleh, who transferred power to his deputy in November after months of protests that have severely weakened the central government in Sanaa.

-The protests helped end Saleh's 33-year grip on power and added to turmoil that pushed up food prices and unemployment to an estimated half of the labour force in 2011, up from around 35 percent in 2010, as foreign aid fell to a trickle, according to economists and aid organisations.
+The protests helped end Saleh's 33-year grip on power and added to turmoil that pushed up food prices and unemployment to an estimated half of the labor force in 2011, up from around 35 percent in 2010, as foreign aid fell to a trickle, according to economists and aid organizations.

 Tens of thousands of Yemenis lost their jobs in 2011 and the price of basic commodities like rice jumped by as much as 60 percent, Sanaa University economist Mohamed al-Maitami said.

-Enas's father Mohammed roams the streets of their neighbourhood, fishing discarded plastic bottles out of garbage bins to sell to shops in exchange for bread.
+Enas's father Mohammed roams the streets of their neighborhood, fishing discarded plastic bottles out of garbage bins to sell to shops in exchange for bread.

 Before 2011's uprising, Mohammed had a job mixing concrete for a floor-tile factory.
 But power cuts and soaring diesel prices brought on by the destruction of oil pipelines by anti-government tribesmen forced the business to close.